Why Quantitative Structuring?: Appendix: FAQs and discussions

 Risk aversion coefficient $R$ is connected to the utility $U$ through the standard Arrow-Pratt formula: $R=-FU''_{FF}/U'_F$.
 The economic meaning of the market-implied and investor-believed distributions $m(x)$ and $b(x)$ is explained by the above optimization problem.

-Connection between our equations and the optimization~(\ref{Eq:Optimization}) shows that all our investment products have a well-defined economic goal which is consistent with the expected utility theory.
+The connection between equations~(\ref{Eq:b=fm}) and (\ref{Eq:PayoffElasticity}) to the optimization~(\ref{Eq:Optimization}) shows that all our investment products have a well-defined economic goal which is consistent with the expected utility theory.
 The first requirement of section~\ref{sec:InvestmentProducts} is satisfied.

 There is of course more to our equations than their connection to optimization problem~(\ref{Eq:Optimization}).
 Coming back to the structure of logical paths~(\ref{Eq:LogicalPath}), we note that equivalent conclusions can be reached via many different logical paths.
 Consequently, there are many equivalent forms our equations can take.
 These forms differ in the intermediate payoff functions, such as the function $f(x)$ which is typically found from Eq.~(\ref{Eq:b=fm}) and then used to obtain the final payoff function $F$ by integrating Eq.~(\ref{Eq:PayoffElasticity}).